Optimal learning of quantum channels in diamond distance: An algorithm for learning quantum channels in diamond norm

 The corresponding total number of channel uses is

 where the additional logarithmic factor in the failure probability is the usual overhead incurred when boosting from constant to arbitrarily small error. \end{itemize} \end{remark}

-\section{Applications: states, isometries, and POVMs}
+\subsection{Applications: states, isometries, and POVMs}

 From a structural viewpoint, quantum channels form a unifying framework that contains as special cases quantum states (via $d_{\mathrm{in}} = 1$), isometries (via $k = 1$) and, in particular, unitaries (via $d_{\mathrm{in}} = d_{\mathrm{out}}$ and $k = 1$), as well as POVMs (for instance, binary POVMs via $d_{\mathrm{out}} = 2$).
-Accordingly, Theorem~\ref{th:main-diamond-tomography} and its consequences simultaneously capture and extend several optimal learning results for these primitives.
+Accordingly, Theorem~\ref{th:main-diamond-tomography} and its consequences simultaneously capture and extend several learning results for these primitives.

-In this section we specialise our general bounds to three basic tasks: trace-distance tomography of finite-dimensional states, diamond-distance learning of isometries (including unitary channels), and operator-norm learning of binary POVMs (with an extension to multi-outcome POVMs).
+In this section we specialise our general bounds to three basic tasks: trace-distance tomography of finite-dimensional states, diamond-distance learning of isometries (including unitary channels), and operator-norm learning of binary POVMs.
 Throughout, we work in the relevant parameter regime where the target failure probability is not required to be exponentially small in the relevant dimension, so that the simplified bound of Theorem~\ref{th:th1Main} applies (see Remark~\ref{re:boosting-delta} for a discussion of this assumption).
-In particular, for any fixed constant success probability, our results entail that: \begin{itemize} \item in the case $d_{\mathrm{in}} = 1$, we recover the optimal $\Theta(d k / \varepsilon^{2})$ scaling for trace-distance tomography of rank-$k$ states; \item for Kraus-rank-one channels, we obtain (to the best of our knowledge) the first essentially optimal $\Theta(d_{\mathrm{in}} d_{\mathrm{out}} / \varepsilon^{2})$ guarantees for learning arbitrary isometries in diamond distance; for unitary channels, combining our Choi-state-based learner with the boosting scheme of Ref.~\cite{HaahKothariODonnellTang2023} further yields $\Theta(d_{\mathrm{in}} d_{\mathrm{out}} / \varepsilon)$ scaling in the accuracy parameter; and \item for binary POVMs, we obtain $O(d^{2} / \varepsilon^{2})$ bounds for operator-norm learning, which (to the best of our knowledge) are state-of-the-art in their dimensional dependence, and we extend these guarantees to multi-outcome POVMs with only a mild additional logarithmic overhead in the number of outcomes. \end{itemize}
+In particular, for any fixed constant success probability, our results entail that: \begin{itemize} \item in the case $d_{\mathrm{in}} = 1$, we recover the optimal $\Theta(d k / \varepsilon^{2})$ scaling for trace-distance tomography of rank-$k$ states; \item for Kraus-rank-one channels, we obtain (to the best of our knowledge) the first essentially optimal $\Theta(d_{\mathrm{in}} d_{\mathrm{out}} / \varepsilon^{2})$ guarantees for learning arbitrary isometries in diamond distance; for unitary channels, combining our Choi-state-based learner with the boosting scheme of Ref.~\cite{HaahKothariODonnellTang2023} further yields $\Theta(d_{\mathrm{in}} d_{\mathrm{out}} / \varepsilon)$ scaling in the accuracy parameter; and \item for binary POVMs, we obtain $O(d^{2} / \varepsilon^{2})$ bounds for operator-norm learning, which (to the best of our knowledge) are state-of-the-art in their dimensional dependence. \end{itemize}

 Thus, our results place previously separate guarantees for states, unitaries, isometries, and measurements within a single, channel-unified framework.